 The square has been the site of many critical events in San Francisco’s history, from the raising of the American flag in 1846 to the signing of the United Nations Charter in 1945.

-Today, it’s a vibrant community gathering place, hosting events, festivals, and daily activities.
+Today, it’s a popular community gathering place, hosting events, festivals, and daily activities.

 Visitors to Portsmouth Square can also explore its historical markers, statues, and plaques, each telling a story of the city’s past.